 16. Sales Ethics and Compliance

-Reinforce the importance of ethical sales practices and compliance with relevant regulations.
+In your sales meetings, reinforce the importance of ethical sales practices and compliance with relevant regulations.
 Use this time to review company policies, provide guidance on handling ethical dilemmas, and discuss the potential consequences of unethical behavior.

 Share real-life ethical scenarios, facilitate discussions on the best course of action, and reinforce the company's commitment to integrity.